 Raynham Hall is the perfect venue for Scouts and other children’s groups wishing to work on specific badges or other interests throughout the year, including during the summer.
 We offer specialized workshops in Children’s Etiquette, Victorian and Colonial Home Life, including soap-making, candle-making, corn husk dolls, herb gardening, stitchery and of course, our School for Spies.
 A minimum of 10 participants is required.

-For more information on all programs, please call or email Alex Sutherland, Director of Education, at 516-922-6808 or firstname.lastname@example.org for more information
+For more information on all programs, please call the Museum at 516-922-6808 or email at firstname.lastname@example.org for more information.